nils-mathieu/piscine-rust/module-02.md

 Create a simple TODO-List application.

-When the user starts the program, the program asks them what to do.
-Available commands are the
+When the user starts the program, they are asked what to do.
+Available commands are the following:
-following:

 ```rust
 enum Command {